-You must obtain a Level 1 SRA dated within 12 months before the Commitment DateCommitment DateDate a Commitment is confirmed by Fannie Mae as described in Part IV A: Mortgage Loan Commitment, Delivery and Purchase Procedures, Chapter 3. for any PropertyPropertyMultifamily residential property securing the Mortgage Loan and including the land (or Leasehold interest in land), Improvements, and personal property (as defined in the Uniform Commercial Code). with one of the Structural Risk Factors listed in Form 4099.C.
+You must obtain a Level 1 SRA dated within 12 months before the Commitment DateCommitment DateDate a Commitment is confirmed by Fannie Mae per Part IV, Chapter 2: Rate Lock and Committing, Section 204: Commitments. for any PropertyPropertyMultifamily residential real estate securing the Mortgage Loan, including the fee simple or Leasehold interest, Improvements, and personal property (per the Uniform Commercial Code). with one of the Structural Risk Factors listed in Form 4099.C.

 The SRA must: